 Then one day, she said something that didn’t resonate: “When I was on parental leave,” she reminisced, “I threw out my to-do list.”

 It’s a massive personal adjustment making the switch from working world to parental leave.
-Looking back, I can best remember those moments soothing my refluxy son in my arms.
+Looking back, I can best remember those moments soothing my refluxy baby in my arms.
 The way his body snuggled in when I rocked him to sleep or how he cooed at the sound of my voice.
-Not whether we ate dinner on time or how much laundry I pumped through our dependable washing machine.
+Not whether we ate dinner on time or how much laundry I pumped through our overworked washing machine.

 You are new at this

 Remember: you are new at this so give yourself a break.
 Any expectations you had about what you ‘should’ be doing or how much you would achieve on parental leave are irrelevant.
 Show yourself the compassion you would show a child or friend attempting to learn something new.